-In July 2020, the Spanish Government introduced a new residency document for UK nationals who are protected by the UK-EU Withdrawal Agreement.
-Known as the ‘Tarjeta de Identidad de Extranjero (TIE)’ – the Foreigner’s Identity Card – it will be issued to all UK nationals registering for residency status from this point rather than the current green paper document.
+In July 2020, the Spanish Government introduced a new residency document for UK nationals, known as the ‘Tarjeta de Identidad de Extranjero (TIE)’ – the Foreigner’s Identity Card.

-All UK nationals who are legally resident in Spain at the end of 2020 will have their rights protected, including the right to live and work in Spain as well as lifelong access to healthcare for UK state pensioners, including those who claim a pension in the future.
+All UK nationals who were legally resident in Spain at the end of 2020 have their rights protected, including the right to live and work in Spain as well as lifelong access to healthcare for UK state pensioners, including those who claim a pension in the future.

-Whilst European Union (EU) citizens no longer need to apply for a ‘residence card’, all those coming to live in Spain are required to register themselves as resident by applying for a “Certificado de Registro” from the OFICINA DE EXTRANJEROS (Foreigner’s Office) in Denia within three months of their arrival in the country.
+All European Union EU citizens coming to live in Spain are required to register themselves as resident by applying for a “Certificado de Registro” from the OFICINA DE EXTRANJEROS (Foreigner’s Office) in Denia within three months of their arrival in the country.

 Since 2012, all EU citizens applying for residency in Spain will be required to produce evidence of sufficient financial means to support themselves (and dependants).
 Applicants will also be asked for proof of private or public healthcare insurance.
 From May 2013, the certificate has been replaced by a small identification card.